 Note: The max number of root words allowed for one domain is 3.

-3. Add a Primary Category and Possible Uses
+Primary Category and Possible Uses

 In order to further enhance visibility, we recommend selecting a primary category and up to three possible uses for each domain that you have listed.
 Proper tagging helps buyers find the relevant names within the categories they are interested in.